Norway

 Corporate - Corporate residence

-Last reviewed - 23 January 2024
+Last reviewed - 01 July 2024

 All companies that are incorporated under Norwegian company law are, as a general rule, regarded as tax resident in Norway and taxable in Norway on their worldwide income.
-Companies incorporated under Norwegian company law that are considered tax resident in another country under an applicable tax treaty between Norway and that other country will not be treated as resident in Norway.
+Companies incorporated under Norwegian company law that are considered tax resident in another country under an applicable tax treaty between Norway and that other country will not be treated as tax resident in Norway.

 Foreign corporations are regarded as tax resident in Norway if the de facto management of the company is carried out in Norway.
 When assessing whether de facto management is carried out in Norway, one must consider where management at board level and daily management are exercised.
 Other circumstances concerning the organisation and the business of the company may be relevant in an overall assessment where the management functions are split and carried out in different jurisdictions.